How KALYIX works together

 A tool instead of a workaround

 KALYIX should not feel like a collection of detours.
-The goal is a tool that carries the real workflow instead of just bridging gaps between several systems.
+The goal is a system that carries the workflow without creating a new special path for every output.

 More control during live use

-Overlays, alerts, preview, and control should run through a cleaner flow.
+Overlays, alerts, Tipp events, and later bot actions should run through a cleaner flow.
 For users, that means less friction between editing, preparing, and going live.

 Clear roles inside the system

-Shell, core, runtime, integrations, and later output each get clearer responsibilities.
-That makes KALYIX more modular instead of bending the core every time something new gets added.
+Tipp, Overlay, Alert, News, DiscordBot, and StreamerBot each get clearer responsibilities.
+That makes KALYIX more modular instead of rewiring everything for each new extension.

 Who this is for